EmbySupport/Emby.Docs/LG-Why-not-Atmos.md

-For HD Audio however, a new standard was introduced called ‘eARC’ or Extended ARC.
+For HD Audio however, a new standard was introduced called â€˜eARCâ€™ or Extended ARC.
 This only works over HDMI and importantly both the TV Hardware, TV Software/Firmware and Amplifier must all support eARC.

 ## This is where the LG problem lies

 On 2019 Models and later, the TV Hardware supports eARC but only from External Sources NOT the TV itself.
-As the Audio from the Emby LG Client is being generated ‘internally’ in the TV, then the hardware to use eARC is simply not available.
-Unfortunately, no firmware update can ever fix this, as the physical hardware ‘link’ is missing – a massive oversight from LG on even their newest 2020 TV’s.
+As the Audio from the Emby LG Client is being generated â€˜internallyâ€™ in the TV, then the hardware to use eARC is simply not available.
+Unfortunately, no firmware update can ever fix this, as the physical hardware â€˜linkâ€™ is missing â€“ a massive oversight from LG on even their newest 2020 TVâ€™s.

 So in summary, you have two options to play HD Audio Dolby Atmos